scharris/sqljson-query/docs/README.md

-# SQL/JSON-Query
+# Overview

-Generate nested data SQL queries and matching result types for trees of related database tables.
+This tool generates SQL queries to fetch nested data in JSON format from any number of related database tables, and generates result type declarations that match each query's result structure.
+The generated SQL can then be executed directly against the database without the need for any extra runtime libraries, yielding JSON, and the results deserialized to the generated result types using any of the common libraries or facilities in your target language for that purpose (e.g. Jackson for Java, or just JSON.parse() for TypeScript).

 - Supported databases: **PostgreSQL**, **MySQL**, **Oracle**.

 - Supported languages for result types: **TypeScript**, **Java**

-## Overview
+## Process

 <img align="right" src="img/diagram-1.dot.svg" alt="source generation process diagram">

-This is a source-generating tool which is intended for use by developers as part of their project build processes.
-For each of a set of TypeScript *query specifications* written by the developer, which describes a hierarchy of any number of related tables from which to fetch data (including independent child tables from any parent table), the tool:
+For each of a set of TypeScript *query specifications* written by the developer, which describes a hierarchy of related tables from which to fetch data (including independent child table hierarchies from any parent table), the tool:
  - Generates a SQL query conforming to the [ISO SQL/JSON standard](https://www.iso.org/standard/78937.html), or the closest approximation supported by the database, which when executed will yield JSON data for the related tables via a single query execution
  - Generates the matching type declarations for the query results in either TypeScript or Java, to which the query results can be directly deserialized.

-The query generation work is intended to executed at build time, and there is no run-time component needed to use the generated SQL queries and result types.
+The query generation work is intended to execute at build time, and there is no run-time component needed to use the generated SQL queries and result types.
 The SQL can be executed by any preferred means and deserialized to the generated result types using your whatever library is preferred, such as Jackson for Java, or via `JSON.parse()` in TypeScript.

 When generating queries, database metadata is used to verify all tables, fields, and foreign key relationships referenced in the query specifications, failing with an error if any such items are not found in database metadata.